Defacto2/dosbox-toolkit/README.md

 #### Profiles

-Most of the D-Fend profiles should be self-explanatory for anyone familiar with DOS.
-Generally **Default** or **Default (max speed)** should work for most *scene* programs.
+Most of the D-Fend profiles should be self-explanatory for anyone familiar with DOS. **Default** or **Default (max speed)** should work for most *scene* programs.
 Some programs have buggy audio detection routines and with those you're best to drill down to either one of the *SoundBlaster* or the *Gravis Ultrasound* profiles, instead of using the *Defaults* that have multiple soundcards.

 The *debug:* profiles are mostly to troubleshoot in case the DOS software has incompatibility issues with certain hardware.
 Some demos work better with *VGA* instead of the *Default*'s *SVGA*.
-Others need all the audio emulation disabled to work correctly.
+Others need all the audio emulation disabled to function correctly.

 #### VirtualHD

-The D-Fend VirtualHD (virtual `C:` drive) has a number of DOS tools and utilities.
+The D-Fend VirtualHD (virtual `C:` drive) has some DOS tools and utilities.

-Please note while D-Fend, DOSBox and the configurations are released under a GPL-3.0 licence.
-The files within `VirtualHD` are probably not, and should be considered proprietary unless they state otherwise.
+Please note while D-Fend, DOSBox and the configurations are under a GPL-3.0 licence.
+The files within `VirtualHD` are probably not, and are proprietary unless they state otherwise.

 ######Archive decompression utilities
 `7ZIP` `ARC` `ARJ` `DOSZIP` `LHA` `PKARC` `PKZIP*` `RAR` `UCFCUP34` `ZOO`